 Shutterstock used to be the best microstock agency.
 Find out what has changed and what to expect in the future.

-If you are reading this article I imagine that you are somehow interested in the world of microstock photography or in general in selling photos and videos on the internet.
+If you are reading this article, I imagine you are somehow interested in the world of microstock photography or in general, in selling photos and videos on the internet.
 You’ve probably also heard about the recent earthquake that hit photographers like me who upload their content to Shutterstock.

-If, on the other hand, for some strange reason you are not aware of it, in this article I explain what just happened on Shutterstock
+If, on the other hand, for some strange reason, you are unaware of it, I explain what happened on Shutterstock in this article.

 What just happened on Shutterstock?

-After reading just the first sentence, I knew it was bad news, but I had no idea how bad it would be and how much it would affect the lives of thousands of people who earn their money mainly through Shutterstock.
+After reading the first sentence, I knew it was bad news, but I had no idea how bad it would be and how much it would affect thousands of people earning their money, mainly through Shutterstock.

-In a nutshell, until June 1, 2020 earnings were related to total sales from the moment the account was opened.
+In a nutshell, until June 1, 2020, earnings were related to total sales from when the account was opened.
 Each photographer was initially paid a minimum of $0.25 per photo sold.
-This figure was then gradually increased as sales increased up to $0.38 once a photographer earned $10,000 in total.
+This figure gradually increased as sales increased to $0.38 once a photographer earned $10,000.

 This, however, does not count extended licenses and other types of sales where a photo could be sold for anywhere from a few dollars to over $100 or more.

-As you can see we are talking about very low prices already, but the advantage of microstock is the possibility of selling the same content thousands of times.
+As you can see, we are talking about low prices already, but the advantage of microstock is the possibility of selling the same content thousands of times.

-In an extremely unfortunate and short-sighted maneuver, however, Shutterstock’s new CEO Stan Pavlovsky decided to change the commission model by cutting photographers’ earnings by around 70%, without reducing the prices of the photos.
-This decision was communicated to us by sending an email 6 (S-I-X) days in advance!
+In an extremely unfortunate and short-sighted manoeuvre, however, Shutterstock’s new CEO Stan Pavlovsky decided to change the commission model by cutting photographers’ earnings by around 70% without reducing the prices of the photos.
+This decision was communicated to us by email 6 (S-I-X) days in advance!

 The new commission model is as follows:

-As if the reduction in commissions wasn’t enough, the new model is no longer calculated on the basis of total sales, but will reset to Level 1 for all photographers from 1 January:
+As if the reduction in commissions wasn’t enough, the new model is no longer calculated based on total sales but will reset to Level 1 for all photographers from 1 January:

 On June 1, you will be placed in an Image Level and a Video Level based on your download count so far in 2020.
 The email you receive today will let you know which levels you are in as of this morning.